Counting with the quantum alternating operator ansatz: Jerrum-Valiant-Vazirani algorithm

 The JVV algorithm for approximate counting yields a multiplicative approximation to $p^\star$, and hence $N$, by approximating the conditional probabilities $p(z_{:i+1}|z_{:i})$.
 This is done by generating a sample set $\cal S$ and approximating the conditional probabilities by

 where $\tilde N_{z_{:i}}$ is the number of solutions \emph{in the sample set} that begin with $z_{:i}$.
 That is,

-The key element in the proof of JVV is showing that a sample set of polynomial size is sufficient to obtain a multiplicative approximation to the exact solution count.
+The key element in the proof of the JVV algorithm is showing that a sample set of polynomial size is sufficient to obtain a multiplicative approximation to the exact solution count.

-The above is formalized in the following theorem. \begin{theorem} (Adapted from Theorem 6.4 in~\cite{jerrumRandomGenerationCombinatorial1986}) If a self-reducible \textsf{\#P} problem on $n$ Boolean variables admits a solution generator with nonuniformity $\eta$, then the solution count can be approximated to within a multiplicative factor $O(\eta n)$ with high probability with only a polynomial number of calls to the generator. \end{theorem} Here, ``with high probability'' is in the sense of a polynomial-time randomized approximation scheme (PRAS), which implies a confidence $1-\delta$ that the outcome is correct (a typical choice is $\delta=1/4$).
+The above is formalized in the following theorem. \begin{theorem} (Adapted from Theorem 6.4 in~\cite{jerrumRandomGenerationCombinatorial1986} and Theorem 13.3 in~\cite{mooreNatureComputation2011}) If a self-reducible \textsf{\#P} problem on $n$ Boolean variables admits a solution generator with nonuniformity $\eta'$ such that $\eta' \leq \eta = O(\varepsilon n^{-1})$, then the solution count can be approximated, with high probability, to within a multiplicative factor of $1 + \varepsilon$ using only a polynomial number of calls to the generator. \end{theorem} Here, ``with high probability'' is in the sense of a polynomial-time randomized approximation scheme (PRAS), which implies a confidence $1-\delta$ that the outcome is correct (a typical choice is $\delta=1/4$).

-By requiring additionally a fully polynomial almost uniform generator, that is, a generator with $\eta=O(n^{-1})$ whose runtime is polynomial and whose uniformity can be improved by allowing polynomial increases in runtime, JVV provide a fully polynomial-time randomized approximation scheme (FPRAS) for approximate solution counting of self-reducible formulas.
+By requiring additionally a fully polynomial almost uniform generator, that is, a solution generator whose nonuniformity is at most $\eta$ and whose runtime is polynomial in $n$ and $\log (\eta^{-1})$, JVV provides a fully polynomial-time randomized approximation scheme (FPRAS) for approximate solution counting of self-reducible formulas.
 That is, for a self-reducible formula over $n$ variables, the JVV algorithm returns, in time polynomial in $n$ and $\varepsilon^{-1}$, a rational number $C \in \mathbb{Q}$ such that

 with confidence $1-\delta=3/4$.
-The algorithm requires $O(n^2 / \varepsilon^2)$ calls to the generator.
+The algorithm requires $O(n^2 / \varepsilon^2)$ calls to the generator~\cite{jerrumCountingSamplingIntegrating2003}.
 Using a bootstrapping method, the failure probability can be reduced arbitrarily at a runtime cost of $\log(1/\delta)$.